 How will I feel during my periods?

-Does your first period hurt?
+Will my first period hurt?

 Will other people know that I have my period?

-Definitely not.
+Not unless you tell them!
 If you enjoy exercise, swimming and sport, you will still be able to take part and using the most comfortable pad or tampon will help you to feel more confident during these activities.
 Remember to change your pad or tampon often to stay comfortable.

 What do I do if i get my first period in school?